-Be proactive about obtaining feedback from ALL of your preceptors using the 'On-The-Fly Observation Form'.
+- Be proactive with obtaining feedback from your preceptors using the 'On-The-Fly Observation Form'.
 We highly encourage you to assign the OTF Evaluation to ALL of your preceptors.
-(Faculty e-mail list on Dropbox)

-- Preceptors are asked to complete an 'OTF' at least once a week. - Your summative evaluation will be written by the Clerkship Director based on your 'OTF's' and submitted in MyProgress within 6 weeks of completing the clerkship.
+(Faculty e-mail list on Dropbox) - Preceptors are asked to complete at least one 'OTF' once a week. - Your summative evaluation will be written by the Clerkship Director based on your 'OTF's' and submitted in MyProgress within 6 weeks of completing the clerkship.
 We will send you an e-mail when it will be available for you to review. - Student performance is evaluated as meets expectations or does not meet and the clerkship team will determine your final assessment based on, clinical skills, professionalism, CCX scores and the feedback you have received.

-Pediatrics Evaluation Map
+Summative Evaluation Map